 May Vivian Saqui was born in Fitzroy, Melbourne Australia on December 19, 1879.
-For a short period of time she was one of London’s celebrated “Gaiety Girls”, performing in musical comedy at George Edwardes Gaiety Theatre.
-Her father John Isaac Saqui (also known as John I or Jack) was a bookmaker and property speculator, later to try his hand at cigar manufacturing.
+(See Note 1 below) For a short period of time she was one of London’s celebrated “Gaiety Girls”, performing in musical comedies at George Edwardes Gaiety Theatre.
+Her father John Isaac Saqui (also known as John I or Jack) was a Melbourne bookmaker and property speculator, later to try his hand at cigar manufacturing.
 Her mother Esther nee Barnett (or Stella) was the daughter of the owner of a large central Melbourne grocery store.
-She and John I married in 1877.
-At the time of May’s birth, the family home was listed as living on the corner of Nicholson and Moor Streets, Fitzroy.
+She and Jack had married in 1877.
+At the time of May’s birth, the family home was listed as being on the corner of Nicholson and Moor Streets, Fitzroy.
 Five years later, they lived next door.
-The two fine “boom era” buildings still stand, and today they speak of the opulence and confidence of the young colony.
+The two fine “boom era” buildings still stand at this spot, and today they speak of the opulence and confidence of the young colony following the gold rushes of the 1850s.
 The family were wealthy enough to be advertising for servants at the time of May’s birth.

 The very grand building at left, now No 122 Nicholson street, was built in 1862 by architect John Denny.
 The white building next door is “Heatherleigh”, a more traditional terrace.
 The Sands and McDougall directories reveal that in 1880 the Saqui family lived at 122, while by 1885 they lived at No 120.
 These constant moves probably reflect John I’s activities as a property speculator.
 Photo- Author’s Collection.